 The Rough Green Snake is an arboreal species, meaning that it prefers to live in trees and shrubs.
 Its primary habitat consists of deciduous and coniferous forests, thickets, and fields.
 It is more often found in areas with dense vegetation and plenty of cover.
 It can also be found in urban areas such as parks, gardens, and even residential yards.
 The Rough Green Snake will also take up residence in buildings if it finds a suitable spot.
 This species of snake has a wide range of habitat requirements and can be found throughout most of the United States.

-See also What is Rock Crab Animal
+See also What is Russian Tortoise Animal

 Rough Green Snakes are typically active during the day but may become more active at night depending on the temperatures.
 They hunt for their prey by following their movements in the leaves or by waiting for them near branches or other hiding places.
 They feed primarily on insects such as beetles, caterpillars, spiders, grasshoppers, crickets, and moths.
 In addition to insects they will occasionally consume small frogs or lizards.